26 Best Places to Visit in Kandy, Sri Lanka

 Destguides may receive commissions from purchases made through affiliate links in this article.

-A lake surrounded by trees, white houses and clouds from above
+A lake surrounded by trees and white houses under a blue sky with clouds

 Kandy Lake is one of the best places to visit in Kandy, Sri Lanka